kasznare/kasznare/README.md

 ## Short Bio

 Graduated first as an architectural designer Msc, then studied and got a masters degree Computer science.
 Helped various companies (Studio IN-EX, Melde, Éte, Merkbau) automate their engineering processes.
-Currently managing a small team of 5 people at Studio IN-EX.
+Currently leading a small team of 5 people at Studio IN-EX.

 I held various positions as Lead software developer, BIM expert, Project Manager and Consultant.